olek2852/Pre-approval-credit-risk-scorer/README.md

 Recall (0.83): The model successfully flags 83% of all actual defaults.
 This aligns with the primary business objective: catching potential financial losses as early as possible.

 Precision (0.28): This high recall comes at the cost of lower precision, leading to a high rate of false positives.
 In a real-world pre-approval scenario, this is an acceptable trade off.
-Applicants flagged by this model wouldn't be outright rejected; instead, they would be routed for manual underwriting review or required to provide additional documentation
+Applicants flagged by this model wouldn't be outright rejected.
+Instead, they would be routed for manual underwriting review or required to provide additional documentation.

 ## Dataset
 [All Lending Club loan data](https://www.kaggle.com/datasets/wordsforthewise/lending-club)